-In pressure canning, some of the water in the pressure canner is converted to steam, creating pressure within the canner.
-As the pressure increases, the temperature increases: 5 pounds pressure-228°F, 10 pounds pressure-240°F, 15 pounds pressure-250°F. This pressurized heat destroys the potentially harmful bacterial spores.
+In pressure canning, some of the water in the pressure canner is converted to steam, which creates pressure within the canner.
+As pressure increases, temperature increases: 5 pounds pressure-228°F, 10 pounds pressure-240°F, 15 pounds pressure-250°F. This pressurized heat destroys the potentially harmful bacterial spores.
 Step-by-step instructions for the pressure canning method begin on page 6.